Skip to main content

 This section outlines the meaning of, and connection between, the Big Ideas and Significant Learning, which together form the Learning Matrix.
 It then explains each History Big Idea.

-The subject's Big Ideas and Significant Learning are collated into a Learning Matrix for Curriculum Levels 6, 7, and 8.
-Teachers can use the Learning Matrix as a tool to construct learning programmes that cover all the ‘not to be missed’ learning in a subject.
+The subject’s Big Ideas and Significant Learning are collated into a Learning Matrix for Curriculum Level 6 and indicative learning for Levels 7 and 8.
+Teachers can use the Learning Matrix as a tool to construct learning programmes that cover all the not-to-be-missed learning in a subject.
 There is no prescribed order to the Learning Matrix within each level.
 A programme of learning might begin with a context that is relevant to the local area of the school, or an idea that students are particularly interested in.
 This context or topic must relate to at least one Big Idea and may also link to other Big Ideas.

-There are five Big Ideas in History.
-The nature of this subject as a discipline means aspects of Significant Learning often cross over multiple Big Ideas, and vice versa.
+There are five Big Ideas in History that are derived from the Social Sciences Learning Area.
+Two of the Big Ideas reflect the nature of history, and the other three reflect historical knowledge.
+The nature of this subject as a discipline means aspects of Significant Learning often cross over multiple Big Ideas and vice versa.

 Nature of History: Historical narratives are constructed

-These characteristics of history are demonstrated by pūrākau and pakiwaitara, which are integral to mātauranga Māori.
-These historical narratives, which are often delivered orally and collectively, offer self-aware and sometimes metaphorical constructions of the past.
+These characteristics of history can be demonstrated through pūrākau and pakiwaitara, which are integral to mātauranga Māori.
+These historical narratives, often delivered orally and collectively, offer self-aware and sometimes metaphorical constructions of the past.

-Histories are constructed for different purposes and audiences, and across different media.
+Historical narratives are constructed for different purposes and audiences, and across different media.
 They are not simply a record of what happened in the past.
-Histories can be inclusive, exclusive, general, or specific.
-Histories can and do develop and change over time.
+Historical narratives can be inclusive, exclusive, general, or specific.
+Historical narratives can and do develop and change over time.

-Understanding that history is constructed gives ākonga permission to partake in the construction and deconstruction of histories themselves. Ākonga will learn to recognise the contexts, ideas, sources, privileges, and prejudices that influence the construction of histories they encounter.
-They will come to value the complexity and diversity of history, and reach conclusions that are grounded in evidence.
+Understanding that history is constructed gives ākonga permission to partake in the construction and deconstruction of historical narratives themselves. Ākonga will learn to recognise the contexts, ideas, sources, privileges, and prejudices that influence the construction of historical narratives they encounter.
+They will come to value the complexity and diversity of history and reach conclusions that are grounded in evidence.

 Nature of History: Historical narratives are contested

-Contestability is at the heart of history – the debates it leads to enhance our understanding of the past and the present.
-Individuals and groups will agree and disagree on interpretations of and perspectives on histories, and the evidence that supports these interpretations.
+Contestability is at the heart of History and debate enhances our understanding of the past and the present.
+Individuals and groups will agree and disagree on interpretations of, and perspectives on, historical narratives as well as the evidence that supports these interpretations.
 Interpretations, such as those of historical significance, may also change over time.
+Becoming confident in applying concepts such as whakapapa, tuakiri, and collective maumaharatanga, students will learn how historical significance can be determined.

-Students of History will develop skills to engage critically with historical narratives and sources from a variety of perspectives, origins, and world views.
-Students of History will evaluate and acknowledge the strengths and limitations of both the supporting evidence and the various narratives about the past derived from it, while also accepting that finding a single truth or consensus is unlikely.
+Students of History will develop skills to engage critically with historical narratives and sources from a variety of perspectives, origins, ideologies, and worldviews.
+They will evaluate and acknowledge the strengths and limitations of both the supporting evidence and the various narratives about the past derived from it, while also accepting that finding a single truth or consensus is unlikely.
 They will recognise that narratives vary between and within groups of people, such as the differences in point of view of iwi and hapū within an Aotearoa New Zealand context.
-By recognising that narratives vary, our ākonga will come to appreciate diversification of voice, of ways of knowing, and of understanding.
-History students celebrate difference because they understand we do not need to agree.
+By recognising that historical narratives vary, our ākonga will come to appreciate diverse voices and perspectives, which help build a richer sense of identity and belonging.
+History students celebrate differences because they understand we do not need to agree to respect one another.

-Students who can understand how and why histories are contested will be able to participate more actively in society as informed citizens.
-The ability to think critically about information and its origins, purposes, and limitations is increasingly important in an age of misinformation, disinformation, and ‘fake news’.
-Engaging critically with historical sources and narratives involves knowing how to evaluate evidence as a historian.
+Ākonga who can understand how and why historical narratives are contested will be able to participate more actively in society as informed citizens.
+The ability to think critically about information and its origins, purposes, and limitations is increasingly important to recognise and combat misinformation and disinformation.

 Knowledge: Power relationships often drive history